steveseguin/electroncapture/README.md

 ## Building for the Raspberry Pi

+If you want to compile on Raspberry Pi, it's possible, but keep in mind the GPU may not work without also patching Electron.js to support the GPU.
+Currently you'll need to run it without hardware-acceleration disabled, which is rather disappointing.
+Contributions that can help fix this are welcomed.

-Much like with the Linux install, though we also need to install `fpm` before trying to build the app.
+Anyways, this is all much like with the Linux install, but we also need to install `fpm` before trying to build the app.

 ```
 sudo apt-get update